mpbunch/ub3ra7c/README.md

 ## Technical Approach

-* I pivoted the dataset so that every other row became the previous rows drop off point.
+* Pivoted the dataset so that every other row became the previous rows drop off point.
-* I added indexes to mysql for each column.
+* Added indexes to mysql for each column.
-* I decided to upgrade my mysql version to 5.6 so I could use ST_CONTAINS() and increase speed.
+* Decided to upgrade my mysql version to 5.6 so I could use ST_CONTAINS() and increase speed.
-* I deployed an API Gateway API that passes a payload through to a script on EC2.
+* Deployed an API Gateway API that passes a payload through to a script on EC2.
-* I wrote a PHP script to run and return queries.
+* Wrote a PHP script to run and return queries.
 * From there angular does all of the work.

 ## Improvements